Asking the right questions before and during your trek can help save you time, money, and your life.

 - I only have 7 days, I’ve been told I can fly up to base camp to shorten the trek?

 This makes me so mad and sad.
 Why?
 Because people keep making the same mistakes.
 These mistakes either but their lives in danger or can often ruin their holiday.
-I write back with blunt replies and ask them to read through my about trekking in Nepal section which answers their questions in full.
+I write back with blunt replies and ask them to read through my about trekking in Nepal section or better yet buy a guidebook to Nepal which answers their questions in full, and then some.
 But so many people claim they also don’t have the “time” to read these days.

 Long ago I took the time to individually answer these questions.
 But there’s little motivation to continue as I find myself repeating answers over and over again to little avail.
 Hence this page.

 Nepal used to have the reputation for being a budget destination.
 It still is compared to say London or New York.
-India is cheaper for accommodation and food.
+However, India is cheaper for accommodation and food.
 Thailand is better value for money and food.
-However none of those destinations can match Nepal’s mountains, temples or jungles.
+Granted, none of those destinations can match Nepal’s mountains, temples or jungles.
+But, it’s worth thinking about.

 The result is people come to Nepal hoping for a cheap trek.
 You can still have a cheap trek, but it really depends on your definition of cheap.
 As an example do read more about how much does a trek in Nepal cost?

-- Jill wanted me to suggest a porter to guide her – sorry Jill, but porters are not guides, they are porters.
+- Jill wanted me to suggest a porter to act as her guide her – sorry Jill, but porters are not guides, they are porters.
+Moreover, you can be arrested if using a porter as a guide.

 - A group of Russians didn’t want to spend any money so they just followed another group.
 The other groups guide was not happy and so an all out argument broke out.
 Not the nicest of things to happen in the mountains.